 The characteristics and quality of raw water are as varied as the sources they come from depending on environmental conditions and pollution.

 Raw water can carry a host of minerals, particles, microorganisms or pollution that makes the water unsafe to drink.
 At our headquarters in Wylie, Texas, we operate the largest fully-ozonated water treatment plant in the state and we take federal and state regulations for water treatment seriously.

 Our primary sources of raw water are:

 NTWMD obtained state water rights permits to store and divert water from these sources, but the lakes are managed and operated by the U.S. Army Corps of Engineers (USACE).
-The proposed Lower Bois d’Arc Creek Reservoir will be the first reservoir we fully own and operate.
+Bois d’Arc Lake will be the first reservoir we fully own and operate.
 For our current reservoirs, we are only permitted to store a certain amount of water.
 Anything above that may be released downstream by the Corps as needed.

 Click here to see the real-time storage levels of all of our reservoirs.